madslundt/sonarr-pogdesign-importer/README.md

 sonarrApi can be found in sonarr under Settings > General > SecuriGidety > API Key

 sonarrUrl your url to sonarr

+sonarrProfileId the profile id in Sonarr.
+Must be greater than 0.
+Can be found by running `sonarr-pogdesign-importer --config="[CONFIG PATH]" --profiles` or `sonarr-pogdesign-importer -c "[CONFIG PATH]" --profiles`.

+sonarrPath where Sonarr should store the series.
+Can be found by running `sonarr-pogdesign-importer --config="[CONFIG PATH]" --paths` or `sonarr-pogdesign-importer -c "[CONFIG PATH]" --paths`.

 genresIgnored genres to be ignored.
 If a series contain one of the genres in the list it is not imported to Sonarr.